 Causal Discovery Step.
 The causal discovery step begins with a dataset containing the variables of interest and their observed interactions.
-We process this dataset using four distinct causal discovery algorithms: PC (a constraint-based method) [2], GES (a score-based method) [18], FCI (an extension of the PC algorithm) [2], and LiNGAM (a functional causal model) [19].
+We process this dataset using four distinct causal discovery algorithms: PC (a constraint-based method) [2], GES (a score-based method) [13], FCI (an extension of the PC algorithm) [2], and LiNGAM (a functional causal model) [14].
 Each of these algorithms represents a distinct method within causal discovery.
+The output of this process is a set of four Causal Skeletons, each one derived from a causal discovery algorithm.
+The LLM will further process each skeleton in the LLM-based Causal Elaboration Step.